zimbatm/vscode-devcontainer-nix/README.md

 ## TODO

-Everything
+* startup nix-daemon --daemon in the background

 ## Roadmap

-1. Make it work
+1. [x] Make it work
-2. Pure nix-based docker container?
+2. [x] Pure nix-based docker container?
-3. It would be nice if the vs extensions could be composed together.
+3. [ ] It would be nice if the vs extensions could be composed together.